dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 that bypasses firewalls.

 You will also need a computer on which you will run the agents.
-This needs to be either SL3/IA32 system, though with a little creativity other platforms can be supported as well.
-You must have access to local or mounted disk space on the machine; AFS will not do.
+This needs to be either SL3/IA32 or SL4/IA32 system.
+You need access to local or mounted disk space on the machine; AFS will not do.
 You do not need large amounts of memory, disk space, network bandwidth or CPU capacity on this machine.
 You do need to have all the prerequisite software installed on this machine.

-Yuo can also try to request a formal VO Box for CMS at your site.
-It will be configured as a LCG UI + some services specific to the VO BOX: gsissh and proxy-renewal.
-VO BOX advantages and operations are described in README-VOBOX.txt
+Yuo can also try to request a formal VO box for CMS at your site.
+It will  be configured as a LCG UI plus VO box specific services: gsissh and proxy-renewal.
+Please read README-VOBOX.txt for more details.

 **********************************************************************
 ** Getting the software